tsukhu/react-snack-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This contains a demo app built based on the wonderful react training lessons provided by [Maximilian Schwarzmüller on Udemy](https://www.udemy.com/react-the-complete-guide-incl-redux/learn/v4/overview)
+This contains a demo app built and extended based on the wonderful react training lessons provided by [Maximilian Schwarzmüller on Udemy](https://www.udemy.com/react-the-complete-guide-incl-redux/learn/v4/overview)

 ## Updates made